-Converting coffee cups and other waste into value-added asphalt additives
+Converting coffee cups into asphalt additives

 Challenge